RestoreVAR: Visual Autoregressive Generation for All-in-One Image Restoration: Experiments

-Table~\ref{tab:within_dist} presents quantitative results (PSNR, SSIM and LPIPS scores) on the RESIDE, Snow100k, Rain13K, LOLv1 and GoPro datasets.
-RestoreVAR significantly outperforms LDM-based AiOR methods across all metrics.
-These improvements are achieved at a fraction of the computational cost of LDM-based approaches (see Table~\ref{tab:computation}), highlighting the efficacy of our framework.
+Table~\ref{tab:within_dist} presents PSNR, SSIM and LPIPS scores on the RESIDE, Snow100k, Rain13K, LOLv1 and GoPro datasets.
+RestoreVAR surpasses LDM-based AiOR methods at a fraction of their computational cost (inference time (s) per image)---Diff-Plugin:$2.04$s, AutoDIR: $8.477$s, PixWizard: $8.247$s and RestoreVAR: $0.201$s, highlighting the efficacy of our framework.
+More detailed complexity comparisons are given in the supplementary along with a derivation showing that the time complexity of VAR with maximum latent resolution $n\times n$ is $\mathcal{O}(\log n)$ lower than an LDM operating at the same latent resolution.
 Qualitative comparisons with LDM-based methods in Fig.~\ref{fig: main_qual} further illustrate that RestoreVAR produces restored images of high quality while better preserving fine details.
 Visual results for the Snow100k and LOLv1 datasets are provided in the supplementary.
 While non-generative methods achieve better scores, it is important to recognize that the performance of RestoreVAR is inherently influenced by the quality of the VAE decoder; a limitation shared by all latent generative approaches.
 Despite this constraint, RestoreVAR narrows the gap with non-generative methods while maintaining the benefits of a generative framework, i.e., perceptually realistic results and strong generalization capabilities.
-To demonstrate these strengths, we evaluate generalization using no-reference image quality metrics (following prior works~\cite{diffplugin,autodir,awracle}), and assess perceptual realism through a user study.
+To demonstrate these strengths, we evaluate generalization using no-reference image quality metrics (following prior works~\citep{diffplugin,autodir,awracle}), and assess perceptual realism through a user study.